websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images/running-scripts-in-containers.md

 1. Implement your actions in arbitrary scripts in the phase folders.

     ```{warning}
-    Don't use `exit` keyword in your scripts as it will break the whole `entrypoint` startup process.
+    Don't use the `exit` keyword in your scripts.
+Executing `exit` in a script breaks the entry point startup process.
-    The reason is the `source` keyword which is used for invoking these custom scripts.
     ```

     ```bash